DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 ## Description

-This incarnation of FCM support is a substantial reworking of the original FCM support in Kastri, however some elements remain.
+Demonstrates the implementation of Firebase Cloud Messaging (FCM) in Kastri, which provides functionality over and above that of the "out of the box" support in Delphi.

 In this implementation, support has been added for a customised notification on Android, using RemoteViews, similar to the [CustomNotification demo in the Playground repo](https://github.com/DelphiWorlds/Playground/tree/main/Demos/CustomNotification).
 This allows multiple lines of text in the notification banner, and an optional image, placed to the right of the text.